The Hoyt Fiasco: A Miscarriage of Justice

 Hoyt Fiasco site homepage | Mindconnection homepage

 Disclaimer: The facts represented here are as accurate as a reasonable investigation can determine.
-Mindconnection hosts this site at no charge to the Hoyt victims, with the desire to see this complete miscarriage of justice exposed for what it is.
+Mindconnection hosts this site at no charge to the Hoyt victims, to expose this miscarriage of justice.